uil comment info

 If you’d like to explore more remote parts of the lake, or travel with your family in comfort, a car is still a practical option.
 It’s ideal for day trips and visits to sites less accessible by public transport.

 Free and paid parking lots are available around the lake, but beware of busy areas in high season.
-There’s an on-demand car-sharing service available in Annecy, with 15 different stations; go to your smartphone for booking and payment!
-By car, you can easily visit towns like Alby-sur-Chéran and other parts of the Haute-Savoie region.
+There’s a car-sharing service available on demand in Annecy, with 15 different stations; go to your smartphone for booking and payment!
+By car, you can easily visit pretty villages like Talloires and other parts of the Haute-Savoie region.

 The gyropod or segway is an innovative, silent means of transport that makes discovering Annecy and its lake fun.
 A two-wheeled electric vehicle, the segway is driven standing up, offering panoramic views and the possibility of riding on sidewalks.
 Small-group rentals with a guide are available.